kubenow/docs/getting_started/bootstrap.rst

 **Network configuration (optional)**

-Override the following variables if you want KubeNow to be deployed with an existing VPC and subnet, or security-group.
+Define the following variables if you want KubeNow to be deployed with an existing VPC and subnet, or security group(s).

 - **vpc_id**: ID of an existing VPC (to be defined together with ``subnet_id``)
 - **subnet_id**: ID of an existing subnet (to be defined together with ``vpc_id``)